 As noted, one of the two key objectives of the Seder is to transmit the tradition of the Exodus to our children.
 In order to keep younger children alert, we do many unusual things at the Seder: we dip vegetables in liquid twice, wash our hands twice, and give the appearance of beginning the meal before suddenly starting to recite the Hagada.
 In addition, the mitzvot of eating matza, drinking four cups of wine, and reclining also prompt the children to ask: “Why is this night different from all other nights?”

 The Sages also instruct one to give nuts and candy to small children at the beginning of the Seder, so they see yet another change and ask: “Why is this night different?”
 (SA 472:16).
-It is good to give them small candies throughout the Seder, keeping them alert and happy.
+It is good to give them small candies throughout the recitation of the Hagada, keeping them alert and happy.

 When setting the table, one should put out comfortable chairs so that participants will be able to recline.
-Ideally, the table should be set with the finest silverware and dishes.
-During the course of the year, we refrain from setting the table with overly attractive utensils, in remembrance of the Temple’s destruction, but on Shabbat and holidays we do everything we can to enhance the table’s beauty (SA 560:2; MB ad loc.
+Le-khatḥila, the table should be set with the finest silverware and dishes.
+During the course of the year, we refrain from setting the table with overly attractive kelim, in remembrance of the Temple’s destruction, but on Shabbat and holidays we do everything we can to enhance the table’s beauty (SA 560:2; MB ad loc.
 5).
-On the Seder night, it is a mitzva to beautify the table with the absolute best utensils, as it expresses freedom and joy (SA 472:2; MB ad loc.
+On the Seder night, it is a mitzva to beautify the table with the absolute best kelim, and this, too, is an expression of freedom and joy (SA 472:2; MB ad loc.
 6).